AnKano/karafuto-core/readme.md

     <img src="github-assets/logo.png" height="300" />
 </p>

 You implement the renderer yourself.
-The library gives only a description of your map and ready-made objects, which you can immediately load into the GPU after a little post-processing
+The library gives only a description of your map and ready-made objects, which you can immediately load into the GPU after a little post-processing.
+Tested in Unity, Raylib, and when used with QtGraphicsScene.

 ### Shortcuts